Environmental Horticulture & Floristry Department

 Prior to working for CCSF, Thomas worked for the San Francisco Recreation and Parks Department as a gardener in the natural areas and as a supervisor at the Civic Center Complex.
 Before these jobs, he worked in the entomology museum at SF State, and in the nursery and gardens of SF Botanical Garden.
 He is a licensed landscape contractor, a certified arborist, and a volunteer at the SF Botanical Garden.
 He has published photos, papers, and illustrations related to the study of ecology and most specifically, butterflies.
 Thomas is currently writing two blogs.
 One, Floweringrams.wordpress.com, documents horticulture projects by CCSF students.
 The other, Missionazul.wordpress.com, describes his work with gardens and nature.

 Thomas has published a book for beginning gardeners entitled "In the Garden with Blue Butterflies", as well as a children's book about the Mission Blue butterfly called "Bug or Not?".
-He worked as an illustrator for the book "Rainforest Medicine: Preserving Indigenous Science and Biodiversity in the Upper Amazon", and just finished a nature study book entitled "Coyote's Tomb of Secrets".
-He belongs to the Mycological Society of San Francisco, the San Francisco Naturalist Society, San Bruno Mountain Watch, San Francisco Gem and MIneral Society, and the San Francisco Professional Gardeners Association.
+He worked as an illustrator for the book "Rainforest Medicine: Preserving Indigenous Science and Biodiversity in the Upper Amazon".
+His last two books are "Coyote's Tomb of Secrets" and "Inside Raven's Nest".
+He belongs to the Mycological Society of San Francisco, the San Francisco Naturalist Society, San Bruno Mountain Watch, San Francisco Gem and MIneral Society, the San Francisco Professional Gardeners Association, and the California Native Plant Society.

 When he has leisure time, Mr. Wang enjoys making things and napping.